ronilpatel/github-api/README.md

 4. Run main.py: **python main.py**
 5. Once the execution is complete, please check the ***logs.txt*** in the project directory for further detailed information
+<hr><br>

+***sample_input.py***: file has all the API input data & can be changed as per needs.
+                       The entire code extensible.
+The API which the user intends to call can be mentioned in ***sample_input.py*** file along with other parameters.

+***./csv_writer/filters.py*** : This file contains all attributes that needs to be fetched from the API data 'items'.
+                          In order to change the required attributes, the user only needs to make changes to this file.